-These indicators allow the PCC to manage the extent to which they are exposed to changes in interest rates.
+These indicators allow the Commissioner to manage the extent to which he is exposed to changes in interest rates.
 The upper limit for fixed interest reflects the fact that it is possible to construct a prudent treasury strategy on the basis of using only fixed rate debt and investments, so long as the maturity dates of these debts and investments are reasonably spread.
 The same does not apply to variable rates where a 100% exposure could lead to significant year on year fluctuations in the cost of debt.
 The upper limit for variable rate exposure allows for the use of variable rate debt to offset the exposure to changes in short-term rates on the portfolio of investments.
 This limit reduces over time as the strategy is to gradually reduce the level of investments.

-2014/15

-% % %

-Upper limit for fixed interest rate exposure

-Net principal fixed rate borrowing / investments 100 100 100

-Upper limit for variable rate exposure

-Net principal variable rate borrowing / investments 20 20 20
+2014/15 % 2015/16 % 2016/17 % Upper limit for fixed interest rate exposure 400 400 400 Net principal fixed rate borrowing / investments Upper limit for variable rate exposure 100 100 100 Net principal variable rate borrowing / investments 20 20 20